XansWorkshop/conservatory-godot/README.md

   * This technique provides context as to what *kind* of object got hit.
 In particular, this is important for *The Conservatory* as it has many physics objects without nodes.
 Being able to know if it's an area or a body is vital.
 * Support for the stencil buffer from [apples](https://github.com/apples)'s fork of the engine ([Fork](https://github.com/apples/godot/tree/7174-apples-stencil) | [Pull Request](https://github.com/godotengine/godot/pull/80710))
 * Support for `#pragma features` and `#pragma exclusive_variants` in the shader language.
-  * These don't do anything on the engine level and are instead used in some code in *The Conservatory* that previously had to be placed within an `#if false` block to prevent the preprocessor from worrying about it.
+  * These don't do anything on the engine level.
+Instead, these are used by some C# code tools in *The Conservatory*'s runtime.
+This simply makes it so that they don't have to be buried in an `#if false` block in order to silence an error.

 ## What's possibly planned?
 * Nothing right now